mattermost/mattermost-developer-documentation/site/content/blog/2020-05-20-hands-on-iouring-go.md

 - **Result**: The return value from the `readv` syscall.
 If it succeeded, it will have the number of bytes read; otherwise it will have an error code.
 - **User data**: The identifier that we had passed in the SQE.

 There's just one important detail to note here: both the SQ and CQ are shared between the user and the kernel.
 But whereas the CQ actually contains the CQEs, for SQ it's a bit different.
 It is essentially a layer of indirection, wherein the value of an index in the SQ array actually contains the index of the real array holding the SQE items.
-This is useful for certain applications which have submission requests inside internal structures, and therefore allows them to submit multiple requests in one operation, essentially easing the adoption of the io_uring API.
-This means we actually have 3 things mapped in memory - the submission queue, completion queue and the submission queue array.
+This is useful for certain applications which have submission requests inside internal structures, and therefore allows them to submit multiple requests in one operation, essentially easing the adoption of the `io_uring` API.

+This means we actually have three things mapped in memory - the submission queue, completion queue, and the submission queue array.
 The following diagram should make things clear.

 ![image](/blog/2020-05-20-hands-on-iouring-go/queues.png)

 Now let's revisit the `flags` field that we skipped over earlier.
-As we discussed earlier, CQE entries can come completely out of order from what they were submitted in the queue.
+As we discussed, CQE entries can come completely out of order from what they were submitted in the queue.
 This brings up an interesting problem.
-What if we wanted to perform a sequence of I/O operations one after the other ?
+What if we wanted to perform a sequence of I/O operations one after the other?
 For example, a file copy.
 We would want to read from a file descriptor, and write to another.
 With the current state of things, we cannot even start to submit the write operation until we see the read event appear in the CQ.
 That's where the `flags` come in.

 We can set `IOSQE_IO_LINK` in the `flags` field to achieve this.
 If this is set, the next SQE gets automatically linked to this one, and it won't start until the current SQE is completed.
 This allows us to enforce ordering on I/O events the way we want.
 File copying was just one example.
 In theory, we can link _any_ syscall one after another, until we push an SQE where the field is not set, at which point, the chain is considered broken.

 ### The system calls

-With this brief overview of how io_uring operates, let's look into the actual system calls that make it happen.
+With this brief overview of how `io_uring` operates, let's look into the actual system calls that make it happen.
 There are just two of them.

 1. `int io_uring_setup(unsigned entries, struct io_uring_params *params);`

 The `entries` denote the number of SQEs for this ring. `params` is a struct that contains various details regarding the CQ and the SQ that are to be used by the application.
-It returns a file descriptor to this is `io_uring` instance.
+It returns a file descriptor to this `io_uring` instance.

 2. `int io_uring_enter(unsigned int fd, unsigned int to_submit, unsigned int min_complete, unsigned int flags, sigset_t sig);`